 Meat and the environment

-Some kinds of modern animal agriculture promise to reduce or eliminate net greenhouse gas production, and may even be carbon negative.
-This “regenerative agriculture” can result in atmospheric carbon ending up in the soil, reducing carbon dioxide in the atmosphere and potentially helping protect the planet from climate change.
+Some kinds of modern animal agriculture promise to reduce or eliminate net greenhouse gas production, and may even be carbon negative.7 This “regenerative agriculture” can result in atmospheric carbon ending up in the soil, reducing carbon dioxide in the atmosphere and potentially helping protect the planet from climate change.
 Learn more

 Unfortunately, more environmentally friendly and locally produced meat can be more expensive, and thus harder to afford for people with limited resources.
+For them eating less meat may be a better environmental option if it meant eating more locally produced foods.

 We aim to inform and make choices as clear and simple as possible, including budget options, but respect that people have different financial situations and will therefore make different choices.
 Learn more